 Development of DNA-based metagenomic methodologies for seabed monitoring and aquaculture management

-The potential for the NGS approach has been identified by both the salmon-farming industry and the regulator (SEPA) and has been explicitly supported by the SAIC board.
-Our long-term vision is to develop protocols for sampling, sample preparation, NGS and data analysis to deliver an intellectual product that ensures that salmon farm continue to meet consenting conditions and that Scotland meets its requirements under the Water Framework Directive.
-This collaboration, which maintains and expands existing partnerships, links industry (Marine Harvest (Scotland)) and the regulator (SEPA) with academics that specialise in aquaculture management (SAMS) and genomics (The Rivers and Loch Institute).
-This multi-sector, cross-disciplinary team is uniquely placed to develop and apply this NGS technology.
-Preliminary results are very encouraging (see Figure 1).
+This collaboration, which maintains and expands existing partnerships, links industry (MOWI, Scotland) and the regulator (SEPA) with academics that specialise in aquaculture management (SAMS) and genomics (The Rivers and Loch Institute).
+This multi-sector, cross-disciplinary team is uniquely placed to further develop and apply this NGS technology.

-Figure 1: MDS plot confirming that samples taken from the same grab are very similar and that samples are very clearly discriminated on the basis of their bacterial community as determined using sequencing data.
-This plot is based on raw-sequence reads collated across bacterial family.
-The distances from the cage-edge are shown on the plot.
+Figure 1: MDS plot confirming that samples taken from the same grab are very similar (same coloured dots are closer together) and that Distances are very clearly discriminated on the basis of their NGS bacterial community.

 Role of SAMS